 - At least do a mini flush to prevent rust, corrosion and improve efficiency.
 Although a full tank flush is best, performing the full flush can take more work and even be done as part of an annual maintenance plan you receive from Mason Plumbing.

-- Draining helps ensure the long life of your water heater by flushing out minerals and other debris that may cause it to malfunction, which will help reduce the number of repairs as well.
+- Draining helps ensure the long life of your water heater.
+This can help reduce the number of repairs needed by flushing out minerals and debris.

 - If you leave for the summer, it may be a good idea to drain you water heater to ensure there will be no leaks while you’re away.
 But don’t forget to fill it back up when you return for the beautiful fall weather.
-Hot water will be appreciated as the weather starts to cool down!
+You’ll appreciate the hot water as the weather starts to cool down!

 Check the Water Heater Temperature

 - This lowered setting will protect the tank from overheating and will reduce the energy used to heat the water.
-Your water heater should be set between 120 and 140 degrees.
+You should set your water heater between 120 and 140 degrees.

 Specific to Gas Water Heaters